pnkraemer/probdiffeq/docs/examples/second_order_problems.md

 plt.show()
 ```

-The second-order solver is faster and way more accurate.
+The second-order solver seems faster and more accurate (which has to be confirmed in a work-precision diagram; TBC).